The Auto Trader expert verdict: ★★★★★ ★★★★★ 4.0

 Power for a Renault Captur

 The Captur is available with five engines: three petrols and two diesels.
 There’s also a plug-in hybrid option.
-The diesels are both 1.5-litre units with either 95- or 115 horsepower, but we haven’t tried either of these yet.
+The diesels are both 1.5-litre units with either 95- or 115 horsepower, which we haven’t tried yet.
 Neither have we tried the entry-level petrol engine yet, a 1.0-litre three-cylinder turbo with 100 horsepower.
-We have, however, had a shot in both the other petrols, both 1.3-litre turbos with either 130- or 155 horsepower.
+We have, however, experienced the other petrols, both 1.3-litre turbos with either 130- or 155 horsepower.

 The 130 will be fine for most people, provided they’re not in too much of a hurry.
 It’s nice and eager off the mark, so it doesn’t take much effort to get the Captur rolling along.
-The six-speed manual gearbox you get as standard isn’t the smoothest you’ll ever use, but it’ll be fine for most people, and if you’re not one of those, you can specify the engine with a seven-speed twin-clutch automatic gearbox instead.
+The six-speed manual gearbox you get as standard could be smoother, but it’ll be fine for most people.
+Alternatively, you can specify the engine with an automatic gearbox instead.

 The 155 comes with as the automatic gearbox as standard.
 It feels a bit stronger on the move, while both of these petrol engines are impressively smooth and quiet.
 The hybrid – which comes with an automatic gearbox as standard –has equivalent power but is significantly heavier so doesn’t feel especially brisk.
 For more on this model see here.